- LoginAccess your ApplicationOr learn more about our programmes and applyAccess MyINSEAD

-Financial Markets and Valuation
+Introduction to Financial Markets and Valuation

 This course covers fundamental concepts in corporate finance and capital markets.
 It includes basic valuation concepts and techniques such as “time value of money” and discounted cash flows (DCF).
 You will gain an understanding of how to make value-creating investment decisions and how to use the DCF approach to value a company.

-Managing Customer Value
+Foundations of Customer Value Management

 Starting your own business?
 First, you must understand the market you are going to operate in.
 How big is it?
 What is the competition like?
 Then you will need to understand how customers make their choices and how to “segment” them.
 Third, you must develop your long-term marketing strategy– by choosing a target segment and defining the benefits of your product or service for these customers.
 Fourth, you must make your tactical decisions – how to communicate, deliver and capture the customer value.
 Finally, you have to monitor performance continually.

-New Business Ventures and Corporate Entrepreneurship
+Foundation of New Business Ventures

 This course synthesises many of the fundamentals studied in the other classes as you examine the process of converting an opportunity into a profitable and sustainable new business.
 You will focus on the principles of building an enterprise on its own, in addition to the unique challenges of carrying out entrepreneurial activities within an existing organisation (in other words how to start a business inside a corporation without “getting yourself killed in the process”).